LOGITH2003/Google-Keep-notes-clone/README.md

 # Google Keep notes clone

-Local Notes is a new Flutter project designed to help you manage your notes locally on your device.
+A new Flutter project designed to help you manage your notes locally on your device.
 This app provides a simple and efficient way to store, organize, and retrieve your notes without the need for an internet connection.

 ## Features